Autism and Social Anxiety:

 Beyond “Awkwardness”: The Neuroscience Perspective

-What many dismiss as "social awkwardness" often reflects fundamentally different neurological processing.
-When you go blank mid-conversation or struggle to formulate responses quickly, it's not because you're socially inept – it's because your autistic brain might be:
+What many dismiss as “social awkwardness” often reflects fundamentally different neurological processing.
+Autistic people are wired differently, and these neurological differences influence social behavior and social interaction.
+When you go blank mid-conversation or struggle to formulate responses quickly, it’s not because you’re socially inept – it’s because your autistic brain might be:

 -